Skip to content

 AI Dev Environments

-A dev environment on HostStack is a private service running our hoststack/dev-env:claude image — a persistent cloud container with coding agents and MCP servers preinstalled.
+A dev environment on HostStack is a private service running our hoststack/dev-env image — a persistent cloud container with coding agents and MCP servers preinstalled.
 Open the Terminal tab (it works great from a phone) and run your agent on your repos, on European infrastructure.

 It's just a service.
 No new resource type to learn — it provisions, deploys, scales, suspends, streams logs and bills exactly like any other private service. git push from inside ships through your normal deploy pipeline.